 Tanzania is the largest country of East Africa (947,303 square km).
 It is bordered by Kenya and Uganda to the north; Rwanda, Burundi, and the Democratic Republic of the Congo to the west; Zambia, Malawi, and Mozambique to the south.
 The Indian Ocean is present to the east.
 Between August 22 and September 3 (2016), Didier Roguet, Loïc Michon, Adama Bakayoko and Fred Stauffer spent more than 10 days studying and sampling wild populations of Hyphaene coriacea, H. compressa and H. petersiana in this country.
 A complete and well illustrated itinerary of our trip was produced by Didier Roguet (carnet de route, in French).
 Indeed, thanks to the treatment of John Dransfield on the palms of Tropical East Africa (Dransfield, 1986) we learnt that these species were present in Tanzania.
 With the great support of the botanist Frank Mbago (Head of the herbarium of the University of Dar es Salaam), we spent very interesting days sampling many regions of this huge country.
 Long driving along more than 2500 km in the regions of Pwani, Tanga, Kilimanjaro, Manyara, Arusha, Singida, Dodoma and Morogoro.
 Many interesting samples of the three species reported (male and female individual) and ethnobotanical objects were gathered in the frame of our mission.
+Some results of this field mission were published by Stauffer et al. (2018).

 Join our mission through this video: Video Film Mission (2016)